ayuram/ayuram/README.md

 I also like philosophy
 - 🎓 Computer Science @ University of Illinois Urbana-Champaign
-- 🔭 I’m currently working on *nothing*
+- 🔭 I’m currently working at Meta

 <!--
 **ayuram/ayuram** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.